matteoferla/DirEvo_tools/readme.md

 * *mutationprimer* IDT does not accept lowercase degenrte nts.
 * *mutatcaller* does not check for terminal indels if set to local.
 Currently set to global.
 * *mutatcaller* silent mutations!
 Also ratio of these!
+* *Glue* works, but make it print a graph at different values.
-* *Pedel*  range of conditions not doen yet, but pedel_batch wrapper made.
+* *Pedel*  range of conditions not done yet, but pedel_batch wrapper made.
+* *PedelAA* links to modals in sub table.
 * *Pedel-AA* graphs
 * *QQC* wire reverse
 * *Mutanalyst* is using old JS still.
 Not Ajax and python.